Synopsis

 |---|---|

-Depending upon the severity of the case and patient response, your doctors might recommend a full course, usually including 6–12 sessions, given 2–3 times per week, depending on severity and response.
+Depending upon the severity of the case and patient response, your doctors might recommend a full course, usually including 6–12 sessions, given 2–3 times per week.

 Effectiveness in Severe Depression